Abel Tasman National Park day walks

 The Abel Tasman Coast Track

 And last but not least, the Abel Tasman Coast Track.
 This famous 3-5 day Great Walk of New Zealand is a must if you enjoy tramping.
 I did this hike twice, one from Marahau to Totaranui and once all the way onwards to Wainui Bay.
-A full blog is coming up soon, you can find my old post here.
 I actually thought that the best part of the walk was between Totaranui and Wanui since this part of the national park gets way less visitors than the southern section.
 I did the hike in November and even then I still had parts of the walk all to myself, or I’d only run into little people at some places.
 Note that all huts and campsites must be booked year round!

 I hope you’ve found this article useful and that you’ve enjoyed reading about all the best Abel Tasman National Park walk options.
 Always make sure to check the DOC website for latest information regarding possible hikes, closures and track changes.